10 Hollywood actors who are originally Nigerians

-America’s entertainment industry, Hollywood, has many black celebrities of African descent, specifically Nigerians.
-Global integration and century-old slave trade have fostered the spread of Nigerian descents across the world.

-At first, people think they are black Americans, but they are also Nigerians by their descendants.
-Following the African-American lives broadcast by PBS, many celebrities have done DNA tests to trace their lineage and discover their African origins.

-Here is a list of Nigerians who were either born in Nigeria and grew up oversea, or were born and raised outside the country, or they have one or both parents as Nigerians.
-Others had their DNA done to trace their origins.
+Here is a list of Nigerians who were either born in Nigeria and grew up overseas, or were born and raised outside the country, or they have one or both parents as Nigerians.

 Yvonne Orji is a Nigerian American actress.
 She is known for her role in the HBO series Insecure.
 She was born to her Nigerian parents in Port Harcourt, Nigeria but was raised in Maryland, USA.
 Yvonne has starred in several films like Insecure, Jane The Virgin, Flip the script, etc.

-Note: *This story was heavily revised and is different from the original version.
-We owe a lot of gratitude to Wikipedia for background info on the actors/actresses